dirkjbreeuwer/100-days-of-code/README.md

 ## Projects

 - [ ] 50% - [To-do App in React](https://github.com/dirkjbreeuwer/todoapp-react): Basic CRUD app in React.
 Concepts covered: Front end development in react, state and props, lists and conditional content, filering.

 ## Daily Log

 - Day 1: Created this README.md, fixed a bug in [To-do App in React](https://github.com/dirkjbreeuwer/todoapp-react).
 Project is getting messy, need to do a significant refactor.
 Struggling to implement edit functionality. #Todo: Implement edit functionality in isolation of current project (i.e. break down the problem).
 - Day 2: Started adding the "edit" functionality in the [To-do App in React](https://github.com/dirkjbreeuwer/todoapp-react).
 It now allows to edit, missing styling and delete functionality.
+- Day 3 & 4: Had a large deliverable at work and had to priorize health.
+- Day 5: Productive day: Added edit functionality to [To-do App in React](https://github.com/dirkjbreeuwer/todoapp-react).
+Created new repo with OSSU Core Curriculum notes and assignments.